 - All along Neabsco Creek wharves and shipyards existed.
 These points along the creek were important to the agricultural and other industries of the time.
 Richard and Thomas Blackburn at Rippon Lodge maintained one of these wharfs for the shipment of their agricultural and timber products to England before the American Revolution and elsewhere afterward.

 - The Town of Dumfries was a large and thriving port on the Potomac River, which is adjacent to Neabsco Creak.
-It was a major port in the early days of America.
+It was a major port in the early days of the colony of Virginia.

 - Many local farmers grew tobacco which depleted the soil and cut down timber, creating the opportunity for significant run off of soil from the fields.
 The run off made its way into local waterways, and eventually silted in many creeks and the Potomac River.
 As a result of these poor land practices, the water levels lowered and the Port of Dumfries was no longer accessible by larger boats.
 The Port of Dumfries was abandoned by the 1790s.